The Epcot Food and Wine Festival kicks off soon! Get ready for 75 days of food and fun, starting this August 30!

 Looking to expand your palate?
 The festival is a great place to work on that goal.
-With 35 kiosks offering authentic flavors from around the globe, you’re sure to run into something new.
+With dozens of food booths offering authentic flavors from around the globe, you’re sure to run into something new.
 Be sure to take advantage of this easy way to try new things.
 You may just find a favorite dish!

 And while you’re at it, why not get the kiddos in on the fun?
 We all know that getting kids to try new things isn’t always the easiest thing to do.
 But can you think of any place better to attempt the feat than at a Disney park (it’s Mickey-approved, after all)?
 Getting them involved in the selection process just may pique their interest.
 And appetizer portions are the perfect size for smaller appetites.

 4. Take Advantage of Low Cost Demonstrations and Seminars

 Experiencing all of the great food and drink at the festival is awesome, but it’s Epcot, and you’ve got to make room for learning.
 And that’s why the Low Cost Demonstrations and Seminars are such a fun aspect of this event.

 For $17 per person, you can choose from culinary demonstrations or beverage seminars.
 The events offer up-close learning, as experts in each field talk you through through making a dish, or tasting beer, wine, or spirits.

 And best of all — you get to taste the final product!
 It’s a fun way to learn, and with the cost of premium events continuing to climb, it’s a fairly inexpensive way to enhance your festival experience.

 But we’ve saved the best tip for last!
 If you’re using the Disney Dining Plan, remember that many of the Marketplace food booth menu items are available for a snack credit.
 So while it may be tempting to snag that krispie treat or Mickey Bar to tide you over between meals, we LOVE to hoard our snack credits this time of year to Dine Our Way Around the World!